 There will be a practice test before each test.
 The practice tests will have the same format, and time allotment as the actual tests.
-They will allow you to practice testing on the content of each test, and also to practice on the proctoring technology.
-In order to encourage everyone to take the Practice Tests seriously, they do count for your final grade, as part of the homework.
+They will allow you to practice testing on the content of each unit, and also to practice on the proctoring technology.
+In order to encourage everyone to take the Practice Tests seriously, they do count for your final grade.
 So, please take them as seriously as you would take any other assignment.
-The three testing periods for the Practice Tests are:
+The four testing periods for the Practice Tests are: